Are you familiar with retinal tears? These represent a serious problem that can eventually lead to vision loss if not addressed quickly.

 Cryotherapy is an alternative to retinal tear laser surgery that replaces the heat of the laser with the chill of a freezing probe.
 Other than that, however, it works in much the same way and is mainly used when something about the tear (like its location) makes laser treatment difficult.

-This procedure, however, is usually done in an operating theatre with a stronger anaesthetic.
+However, this procedure is usually done in an operating theatre with a stronger anaesthetic.
 After numbing the eye, the doctor uses the freezing probe to create controlled and strategic scars to seal the retinal tear.
 After the procedure, you will usually be provided with some eyedrops to help with any ensuing swelling and inflammation.

 Vitrectomy

-A vitrectomy is a major eye surgery.
-This is usually done when the retinal tear has progressed to become a retinal detachment.
-However, there are some indications for performing a vitrectomy, even if it has not reached that stage.
-Sometimes there may be too much bleeding in the eye which obscures the view of the retina and prevents the laser from effectively burning the retina.
+However, there are also some indications for performing a vitrectomy even if it has not reached that stage.
+Sometimes there may be too much bleeding in the eye, which obscures the view of the retina and prevents the laser from effectively burning the retina.
 Other times, there may be the early beginnings of a retinal detachment with fluid already seeping under the retina, and making the laser burns ineffective.

 Book an appointment to get assessed for retinal tears today